Gamer.LK Competitive Rules

 3.2. – All competitors are expected to know and understand all the rules described here.
 Not knowing that a rule existed or that it was in place will not be considered as an acceptable reason for breaking said rule.

-3.3. – Players are requested to bring a screenshot of their Settings page if they need to modify their keys and configurations.
+3.3. – For LAN tournaments, players are requested to bring a screenshot of their Settings page if they need to modify their keys and configurations.
 Additional warm-up time will not be provided for players who are unable to remember their keybinds or settings.

-3.4. – Players are allowed to bring their own peripherals including mice, keyboards, controllers and headsets.
+3.4. – For LAN tournaments, players are allowed to bring their own peripherals including mice, keyboards, controllers and headsets.
 Players will not receive extra warm-up time or configuration time from the amount specified in Ruleset 5.

-3.5. – All player-owned peripherals must be checked by the Tournament Staff and Tournament Staff should be informed before they are plugged in.
+3.5. – At LAN tournaments, all player-owned peripherals must be checked by the Tournament Staff and Tournament Staff should be informed before they are plugged in.

-3.6. – Matches will be played on the PC platform only.
+3.6. – All matches will be played on the PC platform only in both online and LAN tournaments.

 4. TOURNAMENT FORMAT